jaapiyo/Macrolab-Knowledge-Base/docs/Data-aquisition/Mp3/lua-scripting.md

 print(this, " end")
 ```
-This code gets it's own source filename from Lua's [debug library](https://www.lua.org/pil/23.1.html), and prints this to Mp3's [[script output]].
+This code gets it's own source filename from Lua's [debug library](https://www.lua.org/pil/23.1.html), and prints this to Mp3's [script output]().

 ### Main loop
-What is the reason this exists?
+Lua code is executed on the TimeBase-timer in Mp3, normally set at 100 ms. The `AllowRunning(this)` function returns `true` when Mp3 starts processing the lua script.
+At the end of your main loop in the script the `yield()` function then returns to the regular Mp3 code execution.

 ## Serial communication
 Often you want to manage a serial device with the script.
 Pretty much everything is possible to build that way and we've seen some crazy things being done.

-A serial device doesn't need to be added to the [[devices]] in Mp3, it can be opened from the script like done below.
+If a serial device requires more complex interaction, it can be opened from the script like done below.
 Add this code to your setup.
 ``` lua
 local port = 3 -- COM port number on Windows local ComIndex = 1 -- local reference to the com-port object (0-5 are available)